Chapter 40. Home Inspector Licensing Regulations

 18VAC15-40-90.
 Reinstatement.

-C. A license may be reinstated for up to two years following the expiration date upon submittal of the reinstatement application consisting of (i) payment of the reinstatement fee, (ii) proof of insurance required by 18VAC15-40-30, (iii) proof of CPE in accordance with 18VAC15-40-72, and (iv) proof of CPE to maintain the NRS specialty, if applicable.
-After two years, the license shall not be reinstated under any circumstances, and the individual shall apply as a new applicant and meet entry requirements current at the time of submittal of the new application.
+B. A license may be reinstated for up to two years following the expiration date upon submittal of the reinstatement application consisting of (i) payment of the reinstatement fee, (ii) proof of insurance required by 18VAC15-40-30, (iii) proof of CPE in accordance with 18VAC15-40-72, and (iv) proof of CPE to maintain the NRS specialty, if applicable.
+After two years, the license will not be reinstated under any circumstances, and the individual must apply as a new applicant and meet entry requirements current at the time of submittal of the new application.

-D. By submitting the reinstatement application, the individual is affirming that he is in continued compliance with this chapter.
+C. By submitting the reinstatement application, the individual is affirming continued compliance with this chapter.

 Statutory Authority